“How about Henry?”

 “It reminds me of Hugo Chavez.
 What about Hadley?”

 “Ugh, it sounds like a line of outdoor furniture from Maine.
 Here, look at the list, what’s wrong with these: Haim?
 Hiroshi?
 Hardeep?
 Huxford?”
-I turned to my wife with a cautious smile and a deep Japanese bow.
+I turned to my wife with a cautious smile and a dee bow.
 “How about that, Hiroshi Sax?”

 We were deep into the second trimester of pregnancy when the question of naming our unborn child of undetermined sex really began gathering steam.
 Other friends who were pregnant at the same time had already locked down their top three choices, like an NBA team securing draft picks, while we were floating along towards B-Day without so much as a single decent option.
 Our situation wasn’t that different from many other expectant couples, but we both felt the added pressure of legacy, which made the search both easier and vastly more complicated.